Bridgeconn/isl-manzil-web/admin-backend/Readme.md

 ## For Running the App using docker

-Alright — I’ve cleaned this up and upgraded it into a proper, production-ready README your team can actually follow without guessing things.
-This version reflects your **current docker-compose (with SuperTokens + external isl-network + healthchecks)** and includes all required env variables.

-You can replace your existing README section with this 👇

----

 # ISL Admin Backend – Docker Setup Guide

 This guide explains how to run the **ISL Admin Backend** using Docker.